Skip to content

 • DEAL STAGES

-Most CRM systems can be customized to operate on a specific sales process.
+Most CRM systems can be customised to operate on a specific sales process.
 Whether your company has three deal stages or 15, you should be able to program these levels into the software and attach associated values.
 It should also be easy to move a deal along the sales process, from one stage to the next.
 In HubSpot CRM, advancing a deal is as simple as dragging and dropping:

 Make sure the system you are using can be customised to your needs with ease.